carlomilanesi/measures-rs/docs/Tutorial.md

 So, we could need the absolute value of a `Measure` object.
 For numbers, the standard library provides the method `abs`.
-Instead, the type `Measure` has the method `norm`, which returns another `Measure`, like this example shows:
+Instead, the type `Measure` has the method `norm`, which returns another `Measure`, like this example demonstrates:
 ```rust
     let m1 = Measure::<Metre>::new(5.);
     let m2 = Measure::<Metre>::new(-5.);